Frankie and Johnny (song): Recordings

-Charts

 Films

 The story of Frankie and Johnny has been the inspiration for several films, including Her Man (1930, starring Helen Twelvetrees), Frankie and Johnny (1936, starring Helen Morgan), and Frankie and Johnny (1966, starring Elvis Presley).
 Terrence McNally's 1987 play, Frankie and Johnny in the Clair de Lune, was adapted for a 1991 film titled Frankie and Johnny starring Al Pacino and Michelle Pfeiffer.

 In 1930, director and actor John Huston wrote and produced a puppet play titled Frankie and Johnnie based on the Frankie Baker case.
 One of Huston's main sources was his interview with Baker and Britt's neighbor Richard Clay.

 Comedian Harry Langdon performed the song in his 1930 short The Fighting Parson, in a variant on his vaudeville routine originally performed in blackface.
-Mae West inserted her ballad in her successful Broadway play Diamond Lil.
+Mae West inserted her ballad into her successful Broadway play Diamond Lil.
 West sang the ballad again in her 1933 Paramount film She Done Him Wrong, which takes its title from the refrain, substituting genders.
 She also sang it many years later (1978) on the CBS television special Back Lot U.S.A.
 The song was used in the 1932 film Red-Headed Woman, in a scene where actress Jean Harlow's character is drinking and lamenting having been jilted by her married lover.
 It is also sung by a river boat crew in Bed of Roses, a film released the following year.
 Yvonne De Carlo sings the song while masquerading as an opera singer in the 1949 film The Gal Who Took the West.
 Moira Kelly sings it in the 1996 film Entertaining Angels: The Dorothy Day Story.

 The 1933 pre-Code film Arizona to Broadway features drag performer Gene Malin singing this song as he portrays Ray Best, a female impersonator and Mae West type.
-Malin's performance is considered one of the earliest performances, if not the earliest performance, of a female impersonator on film.
+Malin's performance is considered one of the earliest performances, if not the earliest, of a female impersonator on film.